All Aboard: 7 Christmas trains across Triangle, North Carolina with tickets still available

-- In Durham, the Museum of Life and Science's very popular Santa Train runs Dec.
+The very popular Santa Train runs Dec.
 4 to Dec.
 8, Dec.
 11 to Dec.
 15, and Dec.
 18 to Dec.
-22. Tickets are between $15 and $20 per rider, depending on what day you go, for ages 3 and up.
-Kids 2 and under ride for free in an adult lap.
+22. Tickets range in price between $15 and $25, depending on when you go.
 The event includes a ride on the museum's kiddie train, the Ellerbe Creek Railway, plus crafts, face painting, hot chocolate, admission to the museum's indoor butterfly house and more.
-This event sells out very quickly.
+This event can sell out.
 If you want to go, you need to buy tickets as soon as you are able.
-Tickets went on sale last week for general members.
-Tickets go on sale to the public on Monday, Nov.
-11. For details about the event and how to get tickets, click here.
-(The museum will not have a holiday model train exhibit this year as it has in the past).
+Tickets are on sale now.

-- The Country Christmas Train in Denton opens on Nov.
+Travel about two hours from Raleigh to Denton for this annual tradition, the Country Christmas Train.
+It opens on Nov.
 29 and runs on select nights through Dec.
 27. See lights and the nativity story on this train ride.
 Then enjoy Christmas carols, arts and crafts, a doll museum, treats and more, including a visit with Santa.
 Tickets are $5 for kids ages 5 to 11 and $6 for adults.